ucsb-cs16/w19/backup_lab/lab04.md

 When all the tests for `utlityTest` pass, do a final push to github and move on to the next step.

-If you are working with a pair partner, this is a good time to switch roles.

 <h2>Step 6: Reviewing the rest of the files and what your tasks are</h2>